mwaugh0328/heterogeneous-agent-trade/README.md

 The goal here is to provide code and informative notebooks to illustrate how things work.
 Code is in [julia](https://github.com/JuliaLang) and python (needs to be updated) with the goal of implementing things **fast** using transparent and well developed methods.
 Most the notation in the code tries to closely follow the paper.

+This is still preliminary but below are core elements of the code:

+- [ha-trade-environment.jl](./code/julia/ha-trade-environment.jl) is behind the household problem and the environment it faces.

+- [ha-trade-solution.jl](./code/julia/ha-trade-solution.jl) provides method to solve the household problem in one country, find the stationary distributio within a country, find a world equillibrium.

 ---

 ### Want to know more?